You’ll Undergo an Assessment Before Your OUI Class

 You’ll Learn About the Dangers of Driving Under the Influence

-An important part of DWI education is to impress upon convicted offenders the seriousness of driving a motor vehicle under the influence of alcohol or drugs.
+An important part of OUI education is to impress upon convicted offenders the seriousness of driving a motor vehicle under the influence of alcohol or drugs.

 OUI schools use a number of different ways to do this, from hiring public speakers who have formerly been involved in a critical drunk driving crash to showing video footage in OUI class of first responders attending to car accidents caused by drugs or alcohol.
 Knowing what to expect in this regard can make sure there aren’t any uncomfortable or triggering surprises.